-ation Fe
+Number of Hours Registration Fee

-\$50
+1-10 \$50

-\$55
+11-30 \$55

-\$60
+31-100 \$60

-\$65
+over 100 \$65

 There is an additional fee for classes held at Community Schools.

 The registration fee is waived for students enrolling in special classes for fire service, rescue, and law enforcement personnel, Wake Technical Community College full-time employees (one course per term), citizens over the age of 65, and prison inmates.
 The registration fee is not charged for Adult Basic Education programs, for preparatory instructional programs for the High School Diploma Equivalency Certificate (GED), for the Adult High School Diploma program, or for English as a Second Language program.
 There is a \$7.50 fee for final GED testing.